shunyatadano/shunyatadano.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello!
-I am Shunya Tadano, a master student at [Tohoku University](https://www.tohoku.ac.jp/en/), Japan.
+**Shunya Tadano** is a master student at [Tohoku University](https://www.tohoku.ac.jp/en/), Japan.
 I specialize in Robotics.
 My work focuses on Pedestrian Prediction Considering Uncertainty.

 Research Interest
 ======